jekyllgrim/ZScript_Basics/README.md

-# ZScript Basics: A Guide for Non-Programmers (from a non-programmer)

-This guide is a beginner-friendly introduction to ZScript, a primary coding language used to code gameplay, UI and menus in GZDoom source port.
+**ZScript Basics** is a beginner-friendly introduction to ZScript, a primary coding language used to code gameplay, UI and menus in GZDoom source port.

 ☕ Support me: